+Blood is essential to human life yet also susceptible to a range of disorders.
 Attend this very popular two-day conference to refresh your knowledge on blood – the sustainer of life.
-Review the role of blood and its components and consider clinical implications for common disorders.
-Includes:
+Review common haematological disorders and clinical implications for the use of blood and its components.
+Topics include:

 Get Event Alerts Set a reminder email for this event

 Success!
 You have successfully subscribed to receive updates for The Blood Conference!